ivanjrt/taskbarPin/README.md

  using VSCODE for excellent format retention: </br> sample below but file attached. snippets don't handle xml very well </br>
  our main goal is edit our targets between the TaskBarPinList </br>
+ *   Rule of thumb, once created the xml, open it and if its able to open in IE, it should be able to show the content
  ![image](https://user-images.githubusercontent.com/44326428/130301619-d2a58f25-2f7e-490c-a418-d9b081493ce7.png)

- At the end it should look like this, considering we have the path towards c:\temp </br>
+ At the end it should look like this, considering we have the path towards c:\temp .
+Also aditional xml samples</br>
  ![image](https://user-images.githubusercontent.com/44326428/130301959-2f93573b-bcf3-4132-a481-cb265b91ef4b.png)

 # Applying the template: (Method 1. single Machine, This needs to be as Admin) </br>